menu

 Wainscott home prices are not only among the most expensive in New York, but Wainscott real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Wainscott isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wainscott are a mix of both white- and blue-collar jobs.
+Wainscott is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wainscott is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Wainscott who work in management occupations (15.44%), office and administrative support (12.63%), and maintenance occupations (12.63%).

 Of important note, Wainscott is also a town of artists.
 Wainscott has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wainscott’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 28.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Wainscott is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Wainscott’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Because of many things, Wainscott is a great place for families with children to consider.
-First of all, many other families with children live here, making Wainscott a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wainscott has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wainscott is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wainscott’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In Wainscott, a lot of people use the train to get to work every day though Wainscott is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Wainscott has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Wainscott in 2022 was $124,276, which is wealthy relative to New York and the nation.
 This equates to an annual income of $497,104 for a family of four.
 However, Wainscott contains both very wealthy and poor people as well.